 A lot of companies don’t differentiate any sort of “connected” mode.
 You’re simply recorded 100% of the time once you’ve called in.
 So, every time you’ve gone off the deep-end complaining about the company and customer service, fought with your spouse, yelled at your kids, took a restroom break, or did or said any number of embarrassing or confidential things, there was very possibly someone listening the whole time and possibly even saving the recording for a good laugh later or worse.

 You’re fully within your rights to request that you not be recorded.
 However, there’s no way to know if they’re actually complying with this.
-So, try to remain as calm and polite as you can, basic decency dictates that you should be trying to do so anyways.
+So, try to remain as calm and polite as you can, basic decency dictates that you should be trying to do so anyway.
 But, that’s certainly easier said than done in stressful situations.

 I personally just put my phone on speaker and work on other things while I’m waiting, remaining silent.
 For others, perhaps with screaming children, that’s not a good option.
 You can simply mute the mic on most modern phones while on hold.

 Password Reset Questions

 To this day, I still have yet to see one company implement this in even a semi-intelligent way (and give their users or customers good advice on how to answer security questions).
 Besides having your password phished or socially engineered, this is probably the most common way people get into your accounts.
 If you can avoid setting up password reset questions in the first place, do.
 This only adds a vulnerability to your account.

 Now, if you have to set up security questions for an account, whatever you do, do not give real answers.
-You probably feel you can trust your family and friends, but you never know and that’s really not the point of security anyways — you don’t make exceptions, leaving gaps in your security.
+You probably feel you can trust your family and friends, but you never know and that’s really not the point of security anyway — you don’t make exceptions, leaving gaps in your security.
 The best thing to do is simply also use passwords for the answers, for example:

 Q: What’s your favorite pet’s name?